SethVanderZanden/SethVanderZanden/README.md

 # 💫 About Me:
 I am a .Net developer @ AEC Energy.
+I am still actively coding and learning, however, I moved to Azure Devops for all my projects.

 ## 🌐 Socials: